 How to declare an empty string in Python

-Explore various ways to declare an empty string in Python.
-Get tips, see real-world examples, and learn how to debug common errors.
+Discover multiple ways to declare an empty string in Python.
+Get tips, see real-world applications, and learn to fix common errors.

 How to declare an empty string in Python